Ferdinand Freiligrath: Life

 He left for Belgium where he met Karl Marx.
 From there, he proceeded to Switzerland and then to London, publishing in 1846 Englische Gedichte aus neuerer Zeit, a volume of translations, and Ça ira, a collection of political songs.
 He lived until 1848 in England, where he resumed his commercial career.
-At the invitation of Longfellow, he meditated going to America, but on the short-lived triumph of liberalism returned to Germany as a democratic leader.
+At the invitation of Longfellow, he considered going to America, but on the short-lived triumph of liberalism returned to Germany as a democratic leader.
+There, he was a leader of the Democratic League in 1848, alongside Karl Marx, Wilhelm Wolff and Frederick Lessner, the last of whom became his personal friend.
 In 1843, Franz Liszt set Freiligrath's poem "O lieb, so lang du lieben kannst" to music, published in 1847 — the song was later arranged by Liszt for solo piano as his "Liebesträume" No. 3 (1850), which subsequently became one of his most famous piano pieces.
-German composer Elise Schmezer also set Freiligrath’s text to music in her Lieder, Romanzen und Balladen fur Tenor, opus 4.
+German composer Elise Schmezer set Freiligrath’s text to music in her Lieder, Romanzen und Balladen fur Tenor, opus 4.

 Upon his return to Germany, Freiligrath settled in Düsseldorf, and worked for the Neue Rheinische Zeitung (general editor: Karl Marx, editor of cultural pages: Georg Weerth), a paper which he cofounded with Marx, Friedrich Engels and Wilhelm Wolff.
 It was not long before he had again called down upon himself the ill-will of the ruling powers by a poem, Die Toten an die Lebenden (The Dead to the Living, 1848).
 He was arrested on a charge of lèse-majesté, but the prosecution ended in his acquittal.
 This trial, in which he was acquitted, is memorable for another reason, being the first jury trial ever held in Prussia.
 He published Zwischen den Garben (1849) and Neue politische und soziale Gedichte (New Political and Social Poems, 1850).
 New difficulties arose; his association with the democratic movement rendered him an object of constant suspicion, and in 1851 he judged it more prudent to go back to London.
 There he became the director of the London branch of the Schweizer Generalbank and set up residence in the north-east of the city at 3 Sutton Place, Hackney.
 He remained in London until 1868, supporting himself by office work and poetic translations, among which were an anthology, the Rose, Thistle, and Shamrock (1854), Longfellow's Hiawatha (1857), and Shakespeare's Cymbeline and The Winter's Tale.
 These kept up his popularity in Germany, where in 1866 a subscription of 60,000 thalers was raised for him, partly as a political manifesto.